-Longlisted applicants will be asked to select a preferred interview timeslot via the grant portal, for a 45-minute online interview with JMI staff.
+Longlisted applicants will be asked to select a preferred timeslot for a 45-minute online interview with Institute staff.
 Where a research team is applying for a grant, the entire team is encouraged to attend the interview, but this is not mandatory.

 During the interview, you will be given the opportunity to share more details on your proposed project.
-The JMI team will also have the opportunity to ask you questions about the details of your project proposal.
+The Institute team will also have the opportunity to ask you questions about the details of your project proposal.
 These will link primarily to the essential and desirable criteria.

-The interview will also provide an opportunity for you to learn more about the aims of the JMI Policy Challenge Grant, and the various forms of support the Institute will provide to grant recipients.
-Applicants successfully progressed through the interview stage will be notified via email.
+The interview will also provide an opportunity for you to learn more about the aims of the Policy Challenge Grant, and the various forms of support the Institute will provide to grant recipients.
+Applicants that have successfully progressed through the interview stage will be notified via email.
+Applicants who do not make the final shortlist will be notified in early-mid July.

-Interviews will be held over two weeks, in the period between 27 May - 7 June 2024.
+Interviews will be held over two weeks, in the period between 9 - 20 June 2025.
 Please ensure that you are available to participate in an interview during this period.